poivronjaune/opendata/README.md

 # SEAO Open Data Analaysis

-This project cleans and transforms the province of Quebec's public RFP data to be loaded in a database.
+This project cleans and transforms the province of Quebec's public RFP data to be loaded in a sqlite3 database.
 Uses python to load XML data.
 Data quality analysis from 2009  to 2021
+Some PANDAS jupyter notebooks are also available to manipulate data sets

 ### Original system and Open Data
 [SEAO](https://www.seao.ca/) : Systeme Electronique d'Appel d'Offres (du gouvernement du quebec)